 Startup Haven events are made possible by the generosity of sponsors who will also sometimes attend events with the rest of us.
 However, Startup Haven is committed to limiting the number non-essential sponsors who attend.
 So if you see one at an event, that means they are essential and so please say thanks and make an effort to understand what they do.

 Entrepreneurs should expect to meet investors… not pitch them.
 As Mark Suster says, “investors invest in lines, not dots.”
 Startup Haven events are an opportunity to begin (or continue) drawing lines with investors.
 So don’t be “that guy” who’s constantly trying demo his product and pressing hard for a coffee meeting with investors.
 Not only does it not work… you become “that guy”.

-Startup Poker 2.0 players who whine about bad beats, act out when they loose or are in general too serious or aggressive about their poker may not be invited back.
-Players who are generally rude, anti-social or just can’t seem to figure out how to have a good time may not be invited back.
+Startup Poker 2.0 players who whine about bad beats, act out negatively when they loose or are in general too serious or aggressive about their poker may not be invited back.
+Players who are generally rude, anti-social or just can’t seem to figure out how to have a good time also may not be invited back.

 While Poker 2.0 is a fun, casual, low stakes game, all players are expected to follow the house rules and seek to peaceably resolve disagreement.

 Sponsors Code of Conduct